REBELinBLUE/kube-guide/3-tutorial.md

 image has these 3 tags available.
 If you apply the *Manifest* you will see the new *ReplicaSet* is created, with a different image and the old *Pods* are destroyed whilst the new ones are created.
-If you try applying the *Manifest* again you will see that nothing happens, this is because the cluster is already in the desired state dictated by the file.
+If you try applying the *Manifest* again you will see that nothing happens, this is because the cluster is already in the desired state dictated by the *Manifest*.

 ### Resource Management

-In order to ensure the cluster remains responsive and stable you need to manage the resources that your applications can use, first you can be apply a *ResourceQuota* on a per *Namespace* basis to set aggregate limits for all *Pods*, and more importantly you can set *ResourceRequirements* on a per container level.
+In order to ensure the cluster remains responsive and stable you need to manage the resources that your applications can use, first you can apply a *ResourceQuota* on a per *Namespace* basis to set aggregate limits for all *Pods*, and more importantly you can set *ResourceRequirements* on a per container level.

 *ResourceRequirements* are set by providing the `resources` value on each container.
-There are 2 types of available; `limits`, which sets the maximum resources the container may use, and `requests` which is essentially the minimum resources the container requires, the *Scheduler* will use these values when scheduling your *Pods*; if you do not provide `requests` it will default to the `limits`, and if you don't provide a `limits` there is no resource restrictions, which is naturally a bad idea.
+There are 2 types of *ResourceRequirements*; `limits`, which sets the maximum resources the container may use, and `requests` which is essentially the minimum resources the container requires, the *Scheduler* will use these values when scheduling your *Pods*; if you do not provide `requests` it will default to the `limits`, and if you don't provide a `limits` there is no resource restrictions, which is naturally a bad idea.
 As should be obvious, `limits` can not be lower than `requests`.

 There are several types of resources available.